 Sensitivity to model parameters

 To assess the sensitivity of model parameters in influencing RRi over time, we implemented a Sobol sensitivity analysis using Monte Carlo simulations.
 Sobol analysis was selected for its robustness in handling non-linear and non-monotonic relationships, which are intrinsic to RRi dynamics in response to exercise.
 To compute Sobol indices, 1000 Monte Carlo simulations were conducted, each involving 1000 randomly sampled parameter sets (1,000,000 model runs in total).
-For each set of parameters, RRi were calculated at each time point t across a range from 0 to 20 minutes at intervals of 0.1 minutes (i.e., 6 seconds).
+For each set of parameters, RRi were calculated at each time point t across a range from 0 to 20 minutes at intervals of 0.1 minutes.
 The resulting Sobol indices provided a measure of the contribution of each parameter to the variance in RRi at each time point.

 The first-order Sobol index for each parameter was computed by isolating the variance attributable to each parameter while averaging over the others.
 To achieve this, we perturbed each parameter individually while holding all other parameters at their average values across the samples.
 The proportion of variance explained by each parameter at each time point was calculated by dividing the variance of the estimated RRi of the perturbed parameter by the total variance, which accounts for the variation in all model parameters simultaneously, yielding time-dependent Sobol indices.
 The selected parameter ranges, provided in Table 1, reflect a 50% variation in both directions from a reference value for each parameter.